 By being able to adjust each millimetre of fabric, to mould around you and your baby, you can ensure they’re safe, comfortable and secure in their natural newborn position, and you can experience all the benefits of that closeness while being hand’s free too.

-Our Cairis is also suitable from birth.
+Our Cairis is also suitable for newborns.
 If you’d prefer something with a little more structure and less tying, it would be the perfect choice for you.

 One of the things we’re frequently asked about is which blend is best.
 Each wrap consists of a different blend of fabrics such as cotton, silk, bamboo, wool, hemp, linen, Tencel, and each fabric has different properties.